Noah-Huppert/NoahHuppert.com/generator/README.md

 # Data Schema
 ## Input Files
+### IDs
+IDs are used to refer to content items.
+IDs are content file base names without file extensions.

 ### Types
 The schema input files use is determined by their type.
 Their type is determined by their parent directory.